Library Services During COVID-19

 - Our Remote Learning Resources page provides easy access to a variety of resources that will help you as you navigate learning online.

 The book return bins can be found in two locations, the front doors or at the library's loading dock.
 Access to the loading dock is off of Gordon Street at the back of the library.
 Here is some more information:

 - You may return library books from the University of Guelph, University of Waterloo, Wilfrid Laurier University, or interlibrary loan.

-- Please note that the book return bin is not wheelchair accessible.
-Patrons who require assistance can contact email@example.com.
+- Please note that the book return bin at the loading dock is not wheelchair accessible.
+Patrons who require assistance can contact firstname.lastname@example.org.

 - For your safety and the safety of library staff, all returned items will be quarantined for 72 hours.
 Library staff will handle materials using gloves and masks.
 Please wait four business days before contacting the library with any concerns related to your returned items.

 - You can renew your books online.

 Scanning services are available to current U of G students, faculty and staff.

 In accordance with the University’s copyright guidelines, you may request that a portion of a physical item in our collection be digitized.
 Most physical items including books, microform, and journals are available to be digitized.